almothafar/FinePlay/README.md

 ---------------

 + This project is not considered to develop continuously.
 (However, this template is a very thin wrapper for open source software, so don't worry about it.)
++ This project is not thought to be used for multi purpose.
+(Since this project is a template, it is forked or modified and used.)
++ Please confirm the license of the library software you are using with this project once again.

 Release History
 ---------------